Danyc0/advent-of-code-bot/README.md

 ## Contributions

 In short, patches welcome.

-If you raise a PR, I'll test it and (probably) merge it
+If you raise a PR, I'll test it, give some feedback and then (evenutally) merge it.

+This project aims to follow PEP8, but with a line length of 120 characters, so please make sure you fit that before raising a PR.